vmware-tanzu-labs/yaml-overlay-tool/docs/index.md

 [Back to Project](https://github.com/vmware-tanzu-labs/yaml-overlay-tool)

-## Introduction to YAML Overlay Tool
+# Introduction to YAML Overlay Tool

 YAML Overlay Tool (Yot) is not a traditional text-based templating tool.
-It is a YAML overlay/patching tool that takes fragments of YAML configuration to apply or inject over the top of an existing YAML configuration.
+Yot operates on structured YAML nodes.
+Yot is a YAML overlay or patching tool that primarily takes fragments of YAML configuration from within a declaritive specification to modify and manipulate an existing YAML configuration (manifest).

 Each overlay operation is performed with a JSONPath `query`, a desired `value`, and an `action`.
 If a JSONPath `query` returns no results, a desired value is either ignored (default behavior), or injected, (`onMissing`).
-It can also provide a specific path or set of paths (`injectPath`) to inject the value, if the initial JSONPath query was not a fully-qualified JSONPath.
+It can also provide a specific path or set of paths (`injectPath`) to inject the value, if the initial JSONPath query was not a fully-qualified JSONPath (e.g. using wildcards in the JSONPath query).

-## Table of contents
+# Table of contents
 1. [Installation and setup](sections/setup.md)
     - [Configuration file](sections/configFile.md)
     - [Environment variables](sections/envVars.md)